hasura/ndc-hub/registry/sqlserver/README.md

 Finally, now that our `DataConnectorLink` has the correct environment variables configured for the SQL Server connector, we can run the update command to have the CLI look at the configuration JSON and transform it to reflect our database's schema in `hml` format.
-In a new terminal tab from the root of your project, run:
+In a new terminal tab from your project's root directory run:

 ```bash title="From the root of your project, run:"
 ddn connector-link update my_sql --subgraph my_subgraph